publiclab/image-sequencer/README.md

 optional_otions is just an optional parameter, in object form, which you might want to provide to the modules.

 A variety of syntaxes are supported by Image Sequencer to add multiple steps and configurations quickly for module chaining.
+The project supports the string syntax, designed to be compact and URL friendly, and JSON, for handling more complex sequences.
 This can be achieved by passing strings to `sequencer.addStep()`:

 ```js